noveline4530/ai-trading-bot/instructions_sj_v3.md

 ## Technical Indicator Glossary
 - **SMA_7, EMA_7 & EMA_14 & EMA_35**: SMA (Simple Moving Average) and EMA (Exponential Moving Average) are key technical indicators used to identify market trends.
 SMA calculates the average price over a specific period with equal weighting, offering a simple and stable trend line.
 In contrast, EMA assigns greater weight to recent prices, making it more responsive to market changes and better suited for detecting short-term trend reversals.
 For example, SMA_7 provides a stable view of short-term trends by showing the simple average over seven days, while EMA_7, using the same data, emphasizes recent price changes, enabling quicker signals for trend shifts.
 Medium- and long-term EMAs (e.g., EMA_14 and EMA_35) are useful for balancing short-term fluctuations with long-term trends or gaining a clearer understanding of the overall market direction.
 Notably, crossovers between short-term and long-term EMAs can serve as strong signals of the beginning of upward or downward trends.
 By leveraging the complementary strengths of SMA and EMA, analysts can simultaneously assess the broader market flow and detailed price movements for more effective decision-making.
+- **Practical Use**:
+  SMA_7 and EMA_7 are used together to detect short-term trends and potential reversals.
+For example, when EMA_7 crosses above SMA_7, it signals a potential upward trend, prompting aggressive buy decisions.
 - **RSI_14**: RSI (Relative Strength Index) is a momentum indicator that evaluates whether an asset is overbought or oversold.
 It ranges from 0 to 100, with values below 30 indicating oversold conditions and potential buy signals, and values above 70 suggesting overbought conditions and potential sell signals.
 However, RSI is most effective when used in conjunction with other indicators to increase reliability.
 - **MACD**: MACD (Moving Average Convergence Divergence) tracks the relationship between two moving averages to analyze market trends and momentum.
 When the MACD line crosses above the Signal Line, it indicates strengthening bullish momentum, whereas crossing below signifies increasing bearish momentum.
 MACD is particularly useful for identifying trend reversals and assessing momentum strength.
 - **Stochastic Oscillator**: Stochastic Oscillator is a momentum indicator that compares a specific closing price to the price range over a given period.
 It consists of two lines: %K (fast line) and %D (slow line).
 Generally, readings above 80 indicate overbought conditions, and readings below 20 suggest oversold conditions.
 The Stochastic Oscillator works particularly well in non-trending markets.